autocrypt/protected-headers/draft-protected-headers.md

 The Cryptographic Payload of the message is part M.

 It is NOT RECOMMENDED to generate messages with such complicated structures.
-Even if a receiving MUA can parse this structure properly, it is nearly impossible to render in a way that the user can reason about the cryptographic properties of part O.
+Even if a receiving MUA can parse this structure properly, it is nearly impossible to render in a way that the user can reason about the cryptographic properties of part O compared to part Q.

 Original Headers are Outside